Hamilton, South Lanarkshire: Education

-There are currently three comprehensive high schools in the town – Hamilton Grammar, Holy Cross and St.John Ogilvie.
-The former Earnock High School merged with Blantyre High School as the new Calderside Academy.
-Hamilton also has one private school, Hamilton College, next to the Hamilton Park Racecourse.
+There are currently three comprehensive high schools in the town – Hamilton Grammar, Holy Cross High School and St.John Ogilvie High School.
+The former Earnock High School merged with Blantyre High School in 2008 to create Calderside Academy.
+Hamilton also has one private school, Hamilton College, a Christian co-educational establishment comprising nursery, primary and high school.

-There are also several primary schools in Hamilton, including, St Cuthbert's, Our Lady and St Anne's, St Elizabeth's, St Peter's, St Paul's, St Mark's, St Ninian's, St Mary's, Glenlee, Townhill, Udston, Woodhead, Beckford, St John's, Woodside and Chatelherault Primary Schools.
+There are 17 local authority primary schools in Hamilton; nine non-denominational and eight Roman Catholic schools.
+There are also provisions for children with Additional Support Needs, and the Hamilton School for the Deaf.

 Hamilton is a university town with The University of the West of Scotland campus formerly sited on Almada Street, but now relocated to Hamilton International Technology Park in High Blantyre.

 Sports

 Hamilton Academical Football Club (the Accies) was formed in 1874 and is one of Scotland's oldest senior clubs.
 It takes its name from Hamilton Academy, now called Hamilton Grammar School, the oldest school in the town (founded 1588).
-It is the only professional football team in the UK to originate from a school team and they currently play in the Scottish Championship.
+It is the only professional football team in the UK to originate from a school team and they currently play in the Scottish League One.
 Their stadium is New Douglas Park, built in 2001 near the site of the former ground Douglas Park (which was demolished in 1994 to make way for a retail park).

-Hamilton Rugby Club are based at the Laigh Bent sports ground, Bent Road.
-They currently play in Scottish Premiership Division 2.
-Hamilton Park Racecourse is situated alongside Bothwell Road.
-Hamilton Harriers are a local Road Running Club, they currently meet outside the Sports Club in nearby town of Uddingston during the week and at the weekend at Strathclyde Country Park.
+Hamilton Rugby Club is based at the Laigh Bent sports ground, Bent Road.
+They currently play in Tennent's National League Division Three.

-There are a number of high quality football, rugby, cricket and bowling areas in the Hamilton Palace Sports Grounds alongside the Mausoleum.
-Strathclyde Park provides access to world class water-sport facilities and Strathclyde Park Golf Course.
-Hamilton Golf Club (dating from 1892) is situated across the Avon Water in nearby Ferniegair.
+Hamilton Park Racecourse, a horseracing, wedding and event venue, is located in the town.

-Hamilton Lawn Tennis Club provides the town with a set of four floodlit artificial grass tennis courts based at Blackswell Lane.
-The town is also now home to a Virgin Active Health Club, which hosted the tennis at the 2011 International Children's Games.
-In recent years the Virgin Active men's tennis team have won the Men's Scottish cup twice (2011, 2012) becoming the first team attached to a commercial chain health club to win the trophy in its history.
+Hamilton's Ice Rink hosts facilities for ice skating, curling, ice hockey and squash to both the general public and competitive teams.